My emails are going to spam

 - Are they using a webmail provider such as AOL, Yahoo, or Hotmail?
 These providers often throttle delivery, which can result in emails taking up to 24 hours to be delivered.

 - Is there an internal firewall?
 Some domains don't like seeing emails going to and from the same domain, via a third party.
-The server administrator may need to whitelist your 'from address'.
+The server administrator may need to safelist your 'from address'.

 There are a number of steps which can help emails reach the inbox such as:

-- Setting up DMARC, SPF, and DKIM to improve deliverability by making your emails appear more legitimate.
-Find out how to do this here.
+- Verifying your Domain can improve deliverability by making your emails appear more legitimate.
+(EmailOctopus Connect users may want to set up DMARC, SPF, and DKIM.
+Find out how to do this here).